rlmic/literate-economic-analysis/README.md

 <div align="justify">
 The name of this workshop is inspired in Donald Knuth's conceptual use of literate programming, defined as a script, notebook, or computational document that contains an explanation of a program's logic in a natural language, with snippets of macros and source code, which can be compiled and rerun.
 An executable paper!

 As economists we draw on a handful of statistical softwares, such as Stata, R, and Python, to implement our econometric analysis.
-Regarless of our software preferance, it is in our best interest to ensure our analyses are reproducible, properly documented and executable.
+Regardless of our software preference, it is in our best interest to ensure our analyses are reproducible, properly documented and executable.

 Jupyter notebooks, as well as other computation notebooks such as RMarkdowns, are heavily used in data science, because of it's interoperability with multiple programming languages --Julia, Python, R, SQL, bash, and Stata!
 Incorporating results directly into your documents is an important step in reproducible research.
 Jupyter notebooks can be comprised mainly of three types of cells (though more can be added with plugins):